surifirstpin/biplus_documentation/docs/DataRun.md

 ## Multi-Level grouping

-**Using AcuBi you can apply Multi-level grouping to the data extracted i.e apply grouping to 2 fields at the same time. consider the below example for more details description on multi level grouping.**
+**Using AcuBi you can apply Multi-level grouping to the data extracted . consider the below example for more details description on multi level grouping.**

-> **For instance** : We have selected Country Name and  State Name and City Name,Total_Employees Sum and Average and apply grouping on Country Name and State Name.
+> **For instance** : in the below image grouping has been applied to 2 fields at the same time We have selected Country Name and  State Name and City Name,Total_Employees Sum and Average and apply grouping on Country Name and State Name.
 In retrieved data on expanding Country Name it displays State Name and on Further Expansion it displays City Name that falls under the states as shown in below image.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/a07734d0424a3c19e040fdd95a93464d057df5f3/images/multi_level_grouping.png)